OCTOBER 20, 2012 12:38PM

 Troll 2!

 There are films in this world that will change your life.
-Majestic, operatic spectacles of entertainment that will stay with you, haunt you, prompt discussions and lead you to think about the human condition.
+Majestic,

+Troll 2 is such a film.
 Majestic in its shoddiness, operatic in its ridiculousness, Troll 2, I have also learned, is a local Utah phenomenon!
 It was filmed in Magna, Utah, which has hosted the first and thus far only “Nilbog Invasion” fan event in 2007.

 Words cannot do justice to this Wagnerian epic of extreme vegetarianism, green goop and latex Little People.
 Just know the following facts (Wikipedia – my comments in bold parenthesis):